-Oil-pulling has come back into popularity from the ancient Ayurvedic times because of it’s teeth-whitening, mouth-refreshening, body-detoxifying benefits.
+Oil-pulling has come back into popularity from the ancient Ayurvedic times because of its teeth-whitening, mouth-refreshing, body-detoxifying benefits.
 But what really is it?
 How can you pull oil?
-Where do is the oil being pulled from?
+Where is the oil being pulled from?
 These were some questions I had when I began my Ayurvedic journey six years ago.

 Oil-pulling, called gundusha in Sanskrit, stems back from ancient Ayurvedic tradition.
 Ayurveda is the world’s oldest health system, originating in ancient India over 5000 years ago.
 It is the sister science of yoga, based on mind-body balance.

-I’m a Certified Ayurvedic, Holistic and Sports Nutritionist, as well as the author of the upcoming Idiot’s Guide to Ayurveda which will be available in bookstores everywhere this August.
+I. Sahara Rose am a Certified Ayurvedic, Holistic and Sports Nutritionist, as well as the author of Idiot’s Guide to Ayurveda.
 Needless to say, I’m obsessed with merging ancient Ayurvedic wisdom with modern Western nutritional science because I believe magic happens when the two go hand-in-hand.

 Oil-pulling is essentially Ayurvedic mouthwash.
 It consists of swishing oil in your mouth for anywhere from 3-20 minutes.
 The oil you are “pulling” is between your teeth for it’s many benefits.